kindohm/halo-multiplayer-for-absolute-beginners/README.md

 ##Introduction

 The purpose of this guide is to help novice players get better at Halo multiplayer.
-There's a lot of information out on the web about Halo game play, but most of it is organized poorly, dominated by kids (or adults) who can't write a coherent sentence to save their life, or is very incomplete.

 If you're having trouble getting anywhere in Halo multiplayer, hopefully you'll find this information helpful.
 If you start practicing the tips and strategies presented here, you will start to gain an edge on the battlefield.

 This is not an advanced guide.
 If you're looking for advanced information on